arcmoonstudios/directory-digest/README.md

 1. Left-click to select a directory in the Explorer pane.
 2. Right-click to open the context menu.
-3. Left-click on "Directory Digest: Concatenate Entirety".
+3. Left-click on "Directory Digest: Create Markdown".

+--Note:-- If you select a folder named `src`, the generated output will use the parent folder's name for the output files (for example, `my_repo/src/` becomes `.MyRepo/MyRepo.md` for Create Markdown).

-Note: The `Concatenate Entirety` option now writes Markdown output files (`.md`) and uses a standardized header and code-fence format for each generated file.
+Note: The `Create Markdown` option now writes Markdown output files (`.md`) and uses a standardized header and code-fence format for each generated file.
 Each generated file begins with the following header and contains the concatenated file contents in language-tagged fenced blocks ordered alphabetically by file path.

 Top-level file header: